 Living a life void of movement is simply a life that is not lived.

 Every opportunity to move that is missed is one that cannot be regained.
-Each moment we choose to put off exercise turns into two moments lost in which to move in the future.
-Push your body forward into happiness, pull your mind back from the stress of life and dance now, while you still can.
+Each moment we choose to put off exercise turns into two moments lost in which to move into the future.
+Push your body forward to happiness, pull your mind back from the stress of life and dance now, while you still can.